 Breakdown of all responses

-You will first see an overall breakdown of the responses, and if you hover over each colour the actual count or percentage will appear.
+You will first see an overall breakdown of the responses, and if you hover over each colour the answer type will appear (eg; happy, very happy and so on).

 Tiles